thomasjeffries11/power-automate-docs/articles/us-govt.md

 ## Configure mobile clients

-Here are the steps that you must take to sign in with the Power Apps mobile client.
+Here are the steps that you must take to sign in with the Power Automate mobile client.

 1. On the sign-in page, select the gear icon in the lower-right corner.
 1. Select **Region settings**.